Returning Families

 Required Materials:

-• 1/2 inch 3-ring binder with dividers
+• 1/2 inch 3-ring binder with dividers (Only required for grades 3-4)

-• Recorder (Only required for grades 3-4)
+• Recorder (Only required for grades 4-5)

 Description:

-Students in kindergarten, first and second grade will learn the basics of music theory through activities centered around famous musical works and children’s literature.
-Basic rhythm and melody will be explored through interactive games and activities.
-The class will also explore music around the world including culture, instruments, dances, children’s games and songs.
-Students will apply what they learn through song and perform as a choir for the closing program each semester.
+K – 1: Students in kindergarten and first grade will learn the basics of music theory through activities centered around children’s literature.
+Rhythm and melody will be explored through interactive games and activities.
+The class will also explore music around the world including culture, instruments, dance, children’s games and songs.
+Students will listen to a variety of music pieces throughout the year.
+And of course there will be lots of singing.
+Students will apply what they learn and perform as a group for the closing program each semester.

 PE